No items found.

 • Vengeful

-Or your character might be more on the pathetic side of flawed – things that might seem anything from almost cute almost positive personality tratis to infuriating uselessness.
-These might seem like more minor character issues to give your protagonist, but they can still hugely impact their character arc:
+Your character might be more on the pathetic side of flawed—things that might seem anything from almost cute, almost positive personality traits to infuriating uselessness.
+These might seem like more minor character flaws to give your protagonist, but they can still hugely impact their character arc.

 • Miserable